2016 Recycling Law

 - All businesses located in the 7-County Twin Cities Metro Area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott or Washington counties)

 - Businesses classified in sectors 42 to 81 under the North American Industrial Classification System.

 Businesses must collect a minimum of three recyclable materials.
 Qualified materials include paper, glass, plastics, metals and organics (food scraps and other compostable materials, such as paper napkins and biodegradable packaging).
-If you have a single stream recycling program (e.g one recycling bin for paper, glass bottles, plastic), you are in compliance.
+If you have a single stream recycling program (one recycling bin for collecting paper, glass containers, plastic containers, metal containers, etc.), you are in compliance.